 Beyond the tram stop there are plenty souvenir shops and places to eat on the opposite side of the road.
 Take a right up the hill heading for the Ermita Santa Catalina.
 On this street you’ll see a few restaurants such as C’an Ribes which have outdoor terraces overlooking the bay.
 At the top of this hill is the Soller Maritime Museum (Museu de la Mar) which is housed inside the Ermita Santa Catalina.
 Next to the entrance is a great viewing point over the sea which is particularly impressive on days when the sea is rough and the waves batter against the rocks below.

 Puerto de Soller has a small, unremarkable beach but this is of little consequence as the majority of visitors are only there for the day.
 If you do fancy staying there is a quaint hotel on the seafront called Hotel Miramar and a few other hotels at the opposite side of the bay from where the tram stops.
 Alternatively, you can stay in the town of Soller which is just 3km inland.

 The Soller railway station dates back to 1911, a crucial date in the town’s history when communication by rail with the island’s capital finally became a reality.
 From here the tram runs down to Soller Port.
 Placa de la Constitució is 50m along the tram line and is the centre of town.
 Here you’ll find the impressive modernist church of San Bartomeu which looks down on a series of smart café bars that surround the square.
 Café Central is a good choice for a genuine mallorcan Pa amb oli sandwich.
 There are a few places to stay in the town including the five star Gran Hotel Soller which offers some great off season deals.

-Take a look at our Mallorca North West Coast page for ideas for things to do from Soller.
+Take a look at our Mallorca Self-Drive Tours for ideas about scenic drives from Soller.

 This company offer trips by boat along the north west coast of Mallorca.